jim-collier/x9git/accounts.md

 Neither the token nor the username is ever written into a config value: Git hands a credential helper to a shell, so both are read from the environment at the moment it runs.
 Nothing you put in this file becomes part of a command.

-An account's token is a credential for the forge that issued it and for nowhere else, so Gitsby only applies one where it can be used: if `host` doesn't match the host `origin` is on, nothing is applied and the identity block says which two hosts disagreed.
+An account's token is a credential for the git host that issued it and for nowhere else, so Gitsby only applies one where it can be used: if `host` doesn't match the host `origin` is on, nothing is applied and the identity block says which two hosts disagreed.
 That is also why a Gitea token is never exported as `GH_TOKEN` - `gh` reads that variable, and every child process would inherit a credential for a host `gh` would try to use it on.

 Over HTTPS, `git` authenticates with the account's own token - the one `gh` already stores, or the one `tokenFile` names.
 Gitsby supplies it for the length of a single command, through the environment, and nothing is written anywhere.
 So a second account costs one `gh auth login` and three lines of config.